Spray Foam Insulation Removal Chichester

 How long does spray foam removal take in Chichester?

 Spray foam removal in Chichester typically takes 2-5 days for the extraction itself, depending on the size of the roof space and the type of foam.
-Following extraction, we allow 48-72 hours for post-ventilation before conducting the final assessment.
+Following extraction, we allow 48-72 hours for post-ventilation before we issue your completion letter.
 The total process typically takes 3-4 days.
 Open-cell foam is generally quicker to remove than closed-cell foam.
 We will give you a clear timeframe when we provide your quotation.

 Will the removal process damage my roof timbers?